Drow of the Underdark: Contents

 Numerous new monsters are presented in Drow of the Underdark, including the deep dragon, trolls, goblins, and draegloth.
 There are also numerous ready-to-use drow NPC statistics, both for "generic" NPCs (such as "drow slaver") and "specific" NPCs (like Xil'Etha Dhuvvaryl).
 Statistics for one monster, the vril, were accidentally left out of the book.

+Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The idea that drow (except Drizzt) are irredeemably evil is fraught and represents one facet of a much larger problem in the treatment of race within the context of fantasy and science fiction — namely that race, which in the real world is a social construct, is made obviously and biologically real within the fiction."